To contact the Writing Groups co-ordinator, use the form below.

-About the postal workshops
+About the writing groups

 Do you ever wish you had an interested audience with whom to share your writing?
 Someone who will listen, make comments beyond, ‘That’s great!’ when you know it’s not?

-Postal workshop participants share their work, read what others are writing, make comments and learn from the informed opinions of fellow members of the Society of Women Writers—without moving from their living rooms.
+Participants of Writing Groups share their work, read what others are writing, make comments and learn from the informed opinions of fellow members of the Society of Women Writers—without moving from their living rooms.

 Do I have to be an accomplished writer?